Paint.NET

 Open Windows Explorer and navigate to the location of the saved *.resx file.
 The directory should contain the newly created *.resources file as well.

-Copy the *.resources file into the paint.net installation directory.
+Copy the *.resources file into the Paint.NET installation directory.

 Close Windows Explorer.